grafana/loki/cmd/migrate/README.md

 Chunks are queried from the source store and written to the dest store, new index entries are created in the dest store as well.

-This _should_ handle schema changes and different schemas on both the source and dest store, I say should because for the original use this was created this use case was not tested, but there is no reason it shouldn't work for this.
+This _should_ handle schema changes and different schemas on both the source and dest store.

 You should be able to: